In the immediate area there are pretty villages to visit, lots of churches and cathedrals, old chateaux and abbeys.

 Further afield:

-Keep going into Brittany and visit the pirates town of St Malo within the fortified walls on the coast.
+Keep going into Brittany and visit the pirate town of St Malo within the fortified walls on the coast.
 Walls to walk, streets to explore restaurants and shops aplenty.
 From the tourist centre outside the walls it is possible to take a small “train” ride around the town to see everything and plan your walk!